Consensys/doc.goquorum/docs/Reference/API-Methods.md

 ### `quorumExtension_cancelExtension`

-Cancels an active contract extension.
+Cancels the specified active contract extension.
 This can only be invoked by the initiator of the extension process.

 #### Parameters

-* `extensionContract`: address of the contract extension's management contract
+* `extensionContract`: *string* - address of the contract extension's management contract

-* `txArgs`: arguments for the cancellation transaction
+* `txArgs`: *object* - arguments for the cancellation transaction

 #### Returns